kdrag0n/base16-kitty/README.md

 # base16-kitty

-[Base16](https://github.com/chriskempson/base16) for the [kitty](https://github.com/kovidgoyal/kitty) terminal emulator
+A set of [Base16](https://github.com/chriskempson/base16) scheme templates for the [kitty](https://github.com/kovidgoyal/kitty) terminal emulator.
+These templates can be used with any compliant Base16 builder. **Pre-built** schemes are also available in the [`colors`](https://github.com/kdrag0n/base16-kitty/tree/master/colors) directory of this repository for convenience.

-# Installation
+## Installation

-Simply copy the contents of your desired color scheme into your `kitty.conf` file.
-If you already have a color scheme in your configuration, be sure to remove or comment it out.
+Simply copy the contents of your desired color scheme into your kitty configuration (`kitty.conf`).
+If you already have a color scheme defined, remove it or comment it out before importing the new scheme.

-`kitty.conf` location:
+`kitty.conf` locations:

 - Linux: `~/.config/kitty/kitty.conf`
 - macOS: `~/Library/Preferences/kitty/kitty.conf`

-# `256` Variants
+Note that kitty will need to be restarted for the change to take effect.

+## 256-color variants

-The 256 variants are for those who wish to continue using the 16 ANSI colors but don't want to end up with weird-looking colors instead of bright ones.
-Because base16 schemes have 16 colors only, the bright colors mirror their non-bright variants instead of being unique colors.
+The 256-color variants are for those who wish to use the 16 ANSI colors while retaining accuracy for bright color variants.
+This is achieved by making the bright variants mirror their regular counterparts instead of attempting to map them to other Base16 colors.

-### TL;DR if some colors look weird, darker than normal, or incorrect, try the `256` variant.
+**TL;DR**: If some colors look strange or darker than normal, try the 256-color variant of your scheme of choice.